 Enabling patients to see their doctors' visit notes is a simple idea that has the potential to transform the way patients engage with their health care.
 OpenNotes helps us move toward an era when patients have the information they need to become true partners in discussions and decisions about their care.

 Supported by the Pioneer Portfolio, researchers undertook a year-long trial of OpenNotes in which 105 doctors shared their notes with more than 19,000 patients in Boston, rural Pennsylvania, and Seattle.
 They found that when patients have access to their doctors’ notes, they feel more in control of their health care, better understand their medical issues, and report they are more likely to take their medications as prescribed.
 Virtually all participants supported the idea of seeing their medical notes, and no doctors elected to stop sharing visit notes with their patients once the study ended.

 With this evidence in hand, OpenNotes is working to make sharing visit notes with patients a routine part of care.
-The Department of Veterans Affairs has adopted OpenNotes, and more than 500 doctors at Geisinger Health System are now sharing notes with their patients.
+Both Beth Israel Deaconess Medical Center and Geisinger Health System have expanded OpenNotes, with more doctors and other clinicians sharing notes with patients.
+Milwaukee’s Columbia St. Mary’s health system and The Department of Veterans Affairs have adopted OpenNotes.
 Expansion plans are under way at other health systems across the country.

 Tom Delbanco, MD